If you received an invitation

 Catching infections early

 People in the study will report their temperature and any COVID-19 symptoms each day on our secure website.
-They will use their own thermometer or be offered a Kinsa “smart” thermometer at no cost.
+They will use their own thermometer or a “smart” thermometer that will be sent in the mail, one per household, at no cost.

-Those who have symptoms — as well as some randomly selected participants without symptoms — may receive a COVID-19 test kit at no cost.
+Those who have symptoms — as well as some randomly selected participants without symptoms — will receive a COVID-19 test kit at no cost.

 The idea is to catch infections early, before they spread.
 Researchers also want to find infections in people who don't feel sick so they get a true picture of the virus’s patterns.